Every salesperson, no matter which industry, hears about value all the time.

 - Create a customer journey map that links different journey stages to the content you intend to use at those points.

-- Identify opportunities where the information can be shared as an infographic or video.
+- Identify opportunities where the information can be shared.
+A valuable resource, such as an infographic or video, does the job when it comes to relevant content.

 - Plan and time social media posts to market content directly to buyers.